American Express

 Financial Health

-American Express is performing well, showing strong profits and cash flow, with solid revenue figures.
+American Express is showing strong revenue and cash flow, indicating solid financial performance overall.

 Below Average